Skip to main content Go to Site Map

 You're embarking upon a very special education in a discipline that is filled with responsibility and potential.
 Indeed, architecture plays a very critical role in all our lives, our shared histories and our emerging futures.

 It's important to now observe your surroundings through the lens of an architect.
-You might begin to ask yourself unusual questions – how is architecture constructed?
-What is space?
-What is the purpose of the city?
+You might begin to ask yourself unusual questions – how's architecture constructed?
+What's space?
+What's the purpose of the city?
 What are alternatives ways of living?
 Architecture is a new language and you should begin learning its syntax.

 We'll begin the course with a welcome week.
 This will give you the opportunity to meet the staff, your fellow students, find your way around AUB, explore Bournemouth and learn more about your course.